adghayes/swimset/README.md

 | Youth Olympic Games  |        2010|       2018|      3|     104|    630|     4655|
 | Marathon Series      |        2018|       2018|      1|      31|     86|     1744|

-In total there are 309 competitions, 10312 events, 33612 heats, 281310 results in the dataset, with the majority belonging to the "World Cup" or the better known Olympics or World Championships.
+In total there are 309 competitions, 10312 events, 33612 heats, 281310 results in the dataset, with the majority belonging to the World Cup or the better known Olympics or World Championships.
 The World Cup accounts for more than 50% of all results because every year of the World Cup, e.g. "Swimming World Cup 2019," consists of a series of meets held at different dates and different locations across the globe.
 While the numbers of meets and events above are reliable, the numbers of heats and results are not.
 The deduplication process described previously is not perfect and doesn't account for outlier data formats.

 Each competition has a set of events like Women's 50 Backstroke, Men's 200 Medley Releay, and so on.
 Most meets have between 20 and 50 different events.
 The competitions with the least events are the result of older meets, especially early Olympics, when fewer events were commonly swum and competed in.
-Because of the differences between competitions over time, different events will have differing amounts of data.
+Because of the differences between competitions over time, different strokes and distances will have differing amounts of data.
 For example, the Men's 50 Freestyle has been swum in nearly every meet since 1924, but the Mixed Relays are a new addition with very little data.

 Each event, in turn, has a series of heats.
 The heats could be a combination of preliminary, semifinal, final, or swim-off heats.
 Some have no semifinals, only finals, or only summaries.
 Heats are either true heats or summaries, meaning they represent a group of swimmer results who were in the pool together racing or the combination of all results in that level (prelims, finals, etc.).
 This is an important distinction, because for true heats we can look at effects of swimmers competing against one another and in summaries we are not able.